felipebita/fraud_detection/README.md

 ## **3 - Data Analysis Report**

 The dataset used in this project was composed of 600k transactions randomly sampled from the 600kk+ complete data, this sampling was done for time reduction reasons.
-A first look in the data shows that most of the transactions are of the Payment and Cash Out types, and that only 0.1% era fraudulent transactions (Figure 1-A,B).
+A first look in the data shows that most of the transactions are of the Payment, Cash Out and Cash In types, and that only 0.1% were fraudulent transactions (Figure 1-A,B).
+Beyond that, there are only fraudulent transacations in the types Transfer and Cash Out (Figure 1-C).
+This way, I removed the other types of transactions from the data and continued with 260921 samples, aproximatelly 81% of the final data set is Cash Out and now the fraudulent transcations represents 0.3% (Figure 2).

 ![image](https://user-images.githubusercontent.com/44379044/147887249-347b10c8-cbf1-4b46-949f-236926011b98.png)